Primadonna (Marina and the Diamonds song): Commercial performance

 "Primadonna" debuted at number eleven on the UK Singles Chart with 25,337 copies sold in its first week, giving Diamandis her highest-charting single in the United Kingdom to date and only narrowly missing the top 10 by 525 sales.
 As of 1 February 2018, the song had sold 300,000 combined units in the UK.
 As of 5 February 2019, the song has sold 334,000 combined units in the UK.
-On 30 October 2020, sales and streams of "Primadonna" passed 400,000 units and was awarded a Gold certification from the British Phonographic Industry.
+On 9 February 2024, sales and streams of "Primadonna" passed 600,000 units and was awarded a Platinum certification from the British Phonographic Industry.
 In its third week on the Irish Singles Chart, "Primadonna" rose to a new peak of number three, becoming Diamandis's highest-charting single in Ireland as well.
 The song peaked at number four in New Zealand, her first single to chart in that country.

 "Primadonna" also saw success on pop radio formats in the United States, bubbling under the respective Billboard Pop Songs chart.
 The song also saw a certain amount of club play, almost charting on the Hot Dance Club Songs chart.
 In May 2017, "Primadonna" was certified Gold by the RIAA for sales exceeding 500,000 copies.
 In 2021 it crossed the one million sales mark in the United States and was awarded Platinum.